 Steven began his career as a staff writer at The Washington Post and spent seven years covering business and technology news at the local and national level.
 He wrote extensively about the Washington region’s technology and biotechnology industries, including venture capital deals and investment trends.
 He was then tapped to cover federal technology policy and later led coverage of emerging technologies like artificial intelligence and driverless vehicles.

 Steven is a frequent contributor to radio and television broadcasts on the day’s biggest business and technology stories.
-He has been interviewed on CNN, CBS News, Marketplace Tech, BBC World Service, Cheddar TV, and local ABC and Fox News affiliates, among other networks.
+He has been interviewed on CNN, CBS News, C-SPAN, Marketplace Tech, BBC World Service, and local ABC and Fox News affiliates, among other networks.
 He also moderates televised and on-stage panel discussions and keynotes interviews at events hosted by news organizations, associations and corporations.